Nebraska Medicaid Program

 An application form must be completed and given to the Nebraska Department of Health & Human Services.
 For more information, contact your nearest Health and Human Services Office.
 Print an application and mail it to the nearest Health and Human Services Office.

-Kids Connection is health care coverage for qualified children developed by the State of Nebraska.
-It includes both the State Children’s Health Insurance Program (SCHIP or CHIP) and the Nebraska Medical Assistance Program (also known as Medicaid).
+CHIP is health care coverage for qualified children developed by the State of Nebraska.
+It includes both the Children’s Health Insurance Program (CHIP) and the Nebraska Medical Assistance Program (also known as Medicaid).
 It provides coverage for medically necessary services through the Nebraska Medicaid Program.
-Click here Kids Connection for more information.
+Click here CHIP for more information.

 Where can I get more information?